ckan/ckanext-scheming/README.md

 * large_text.html - a larger text field, typically used for the title
 * choice_selectbox.html - a drop-down list for single choice fields
 * ...
 FIXME: complete this

+### validators

+The `validators` value is a space-separated list of validator functions to call on this field when creating or updating data.
+When followed by parenthesis the function is called passing the comma-separated values within as string parameters, and the result is used as a validator.

+This is not arbitrary python code being executed, you may only use registered validator functions, optionally calling them with static string values provided.

+FIXME: provide a way to register new validator functions

+This extension automatically adds calls to `convert_to_extras` or `convert_to_tags` for new extra fields and new tag vocabulary fields, so you should not add those validators to this list.